mikel785/MetaActionFramework/README.md

 # MetaActionFramework
-Small WPF framework for easy Toolbar, Menu and ContextMenu actions creations and management.
+Small WPF framework for applications based on Caliburn Micro to make easy Toolbar, Menu and ContextMenu actions creation and shortcut binding.